bd2kccd/causal-rest-api/README.md

 Authorization: Basic ZGVtb3VzZXI6MTIz
 ````

 This GET request checks if the data chunk is already on the server side.
-If nothing there, the client will issue another POST request to upload the actual data.
+If the target file chunk is not found on the server, the client will issue a POST request to upload the actual data.

 Generated HTTP request code example: